What Is Breast Reconstruction Surgery?

 Why Choose Dr. Egozi as Your Breast Reconstruction Surgeon?

 Dr. Egozi has been running a respected practice for 15+ years.
 With his expertise in a wide range of aesthetic procedures–from noninvasive to surgical, you’re always in great hands.
-Egozi Plastic Surgery facilities are state-of-the-art, and we are proudly counted among the foremost Surgical Centers offering breast reconstruction surgery in the Tampa Bay area.
+Egozi Plastic Surgery facilities are state-of-the-art, and we are proudly counted among the foremost Surgical Centers offering breast reconstruction surgery in Clearwater and the Tampa Bay area.